How Much Does an Electrical Inspection Cost?

 If you’re a homeowner, there are several steps you can take to prevent future issues and prolong the useful life of your electrical systems.

 Your first step when you’re looking for a dependable electrical inspector should be to ask friends and family if they’ve worked with someone they trust.
-You can also ask your real estate agent, as agents are often plugged into the local real estate services network.
+You can also ask your real estate agent, as agents are often well-connected within the local real estate services network.

-Once you’ve found a potential inspector, always ask about their experience, and their licensing and certifications.
+Once you’ve found a potential inspector, always ask about their experience, licensing, and certifications.
 And don’t overlook your basic due diligence: check their online reviews and references, if they furnish them.

 Finally, if you’re concerned about cost, get estimates from at least three electrical inspectors to get a sense of your local market.